CanopusFalling/pinknic/content/archive/the-digital-remains-of-pinknic/index.md

 ---
-title: The Digital Remains of Pinknic
+title: The Digital Remains of Pinknic Website
-description: Explore what remains of Pinknic from the internet archive to articles about the event.
+description: Explore what remains of the Pinknic website from the internet archive to articles about the event.
 date: 2025-05-29
 lastmod: 2025-05-29
 draft: true
 showTableOfContents: true
 ---

 Welcome!
-As you explore this section, I'll be sharing what remains of Pinknic's online presence, striving to provide as much context as possible for each item.
+As you explore this section, I'll be sharing what remains of Pinknic's website, striving to provide as much context as possible for each item.

 ## Important Notice Regarding Content